diprudnikov/corner-shop-backend/README.md

 # corner-shop-api [![NPM version][npm-image]][npm-url]

-Api for the corner shop website
+Api for the corner shop website (you can find old version on api_v1 branch).

 ## Running the API
 ### Development